sakuragasaki46/MukuroI/README.md

 To simplify management, I created a script named Handbook.
 You can run it by running `python3 -m mukurobot.handbook`.
-Here you can easily view user info (please note no personal info is collected aside from Discord IDs and names), set risk level on users, and export `badusers.txt`.
+Here you can easily view user info (please note no PII is collected aside from Discord IDs, names and pronoun preference), set risk level on users, and export `badusers.txt`.

-`badusers.txt` is a list of potentially dangerous user IDs.
+`badusers.txt` is a list of potentially dangerous user IDs, loaded on startup.
 To prevent sharing PII, I did not ship it with the bot, but you have to ask me personally for it.

 Also, the definition of “dangerous” is subjective, so every instance of this bot has a list on its own.